DS4PS/cpp-526-sum-2020/schedule.md

 In this course we cover the foundations of data programming with the R language.
 In order to create robust and dynamic analysis we need to use a couple of tools that were built to leverage the power of R and create compelling narratives.

-**RStudio** helps you manage projects by organizing files, scripts, packages and output.

-**Markdown** is a simple formatting convention that allows you to create publication-quality documents.

-**R Markdown** is a specific version of Markdown that allows you to combine text and code to create data-driven documents.
+**RStudio** helps you manage projects by organizing files, scripts, packages and output. **Markdown** is a simple formatting convention that allows you to create publication-quality documents. **R Markdown** is a specific version of Markdown that allows you to combine text and code to create data-driven documents.

+The following resources will help you get a better understanding of these tools.

 * [Chapter 1: Core R](http://ds4ps.org/dp4ss-textbook/ch-010-core-r.html): Learning the basics of R